mrjones2014/barbar.nvim/README.md

 ![demo](./static/demo.gif)

 <h1 align="center">
-  barbar.nvim
+  winbarbar.nvim
 </h1>

 <p align="center">
   <b>Tabs, as understood by any other editor.</b>
 </p>

+## Notice

+This is a _fork_ of [barbar.nvim](https://github.com/romgrk/barbar.nvim), but heavily modified to render into the winbar instead of tabline.
+Additionally, all animations are stripped out to simplify the code, since I don't like animations.

-`barbar.nvim` is a winbar bufferlist plugin with re-orderable, auto-sizing tabs, icons, nice highlighting, sort-by commands and a magic jump-to-buffer mode.
+`winbarbar.nvim` is a winbar bufferlist plugin with re-orderable, auto-sizing tabs, icons, nice highlighting, sort-by commands and a magic jump-to-buffer mode.
 Plus the tab names are made unique when two filenames match.